 IRVING, TEXAS--(BUSINESS WIRE)--

-ExxonMobil, the largest publicly traded international oil and gas company, uses technology and innovation to help meet the world’s growing energy needs.
-ExxonMobil holds an industry-leading inventory of resources, is one of the largest refiners and marketers of petroleum products and its chemical company is one of the largest in the world.
-For more information, visit www.exxonmobil.com or follow us on Twitter www.twitter.com/exxonmobil.
+ExxonMobil, one of the largest publicly traded international energy companies, uses technology and innovation to help meet the world’s growing energy needs.
+ExxonMobil holds an industry-leading inventory of resources, is one of the largest refiners and marketers of petroleum products, and its chemical company is one of the largest in the world.
+To learn more, visit exxonmobil.com and the Energy Factor.
+Follow us on Twitter and LinkedIn.

 Cautionary Statement: Statements of future events, investment opportunities or conditions in this release are forward-looking statements.
 Actual future results, including project plans, timing, capacities, and costs and recycled waste volumes could vary depending on the ability to execute operational objectives on a timely and successful basis; the ability to scale projects and technologies on a commercially competitive; the outcome of future research and technology development programs, including the future success of collaborative efforts; the development and pace of supportive market conditions and policies including support for waste collection and sorting and advanced recycling; changes in laws and regulations including environmental laws and taxes; changes in plans or objectives prior to final funding decisions or project startups; unforeseen technical or operational difficulties; changes in supply and demand and other market factors affecting future prices of oil, gas, and petrochemical products; and other factors discussed in this release and under the heading “Factors Affecting Future Results” on the Investors page of ExxonMobil’s website at exxonmobil.com.